KamilWilczek/kitchencompanion/README.md

   - [x] Models for ShoppingList
   - [x] Basic CRUD for ShoppingList
   - [x] Basic CRUD for ShoppingListItem
+  - [ ] ShoppingListViews and Items Views as two views
   - [x] Shopping List name validation
     - [x] Do not allow for `'     '`
   - [x] Item product validation